-Power up you new square bridge 2.0, then open up the Philips Hue application on your iOS or android device.
+Power up your new square bridge 2.0, then open up the Philips Hue application on your iOS or Android device.
 Find the settings tab via the menu button in the top corner.

 Take note of the ID number of your current bridge. (under the My Bridge or Hue Bridges entry) Now click “Find Bridge”.
 In the menu, next tap “Search” to locate your new Philips Huge Bridge 2.0 on the network.

 Once the bridge is detected you will be presented with a list of the existing bridges.
 Note, in the above image, that there may be a few device IP addresses depending on how many Hue bridges you have.
 Your ID numbers will vary but the only thing of importance is that you select the ID for the new device.